TUM-SEBA/seba-frontend/README.md

 ## Care for Flora and Fauna

+Make sure you have yarn installed in your system.
+If not install it from here: https://classic.yarnpkg.com/en/docs/install

-In the project directory, you can run:
+Then in the project directory, run:

+### `yarn install`

+You can then run:

 ### `yarn start`